codeOfTheFuture/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+   Adaptive is then the server determines what device is being used and display the page accordingly.
+Fully Responsive is when responsive units are used along with media query.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first is designing a webpage first as a column layout then adding min-width media queries to spread the content out as the screen width gets larger.
+Desktop first is designing the webpage as a desktop screen width first then adding max-width media queries as the screen width gets smaller and stacking the content.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It sets the default html font so that the rem unit will equal the pixel unit when multiplied by 10

 4. How would you describe preprocessing to someone new to CSS?

+preprocessing in css extends the abilities of css and the syntax used is a super set of css so regular css can be used plus the additional syntax.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Nesting and variables.

+Media queries nested at rules.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section _will_ prevent you from passing this challenge.